 - Selecting a Dog

-Five Best Dog Breeds From America
+12 of the Best Dog Breeds from America

 The American Dog Breeds

 From the arrival of the first Europeans, America has been a melting pot.
 In the beginning only a few countries mixed with the Native Americans of Asian origin, but later residents came from almost everywhere.
 A lot of them brought their dogs.